Avi1205/Jenkins_multiBranch/README.md

-New changes done by developer
+New changes are done under Loans Branch

-some more changes dondddddddeddd
+Doing new commit "e"

-cccccc
+Only CI-CB stages